Congregation Mikveh Israel: Third and Cherry Streets, 1825–1860

-The congregation laid the cornerstone for its second building on September 26, 1822 at the same Cherry Street location.
+The congregation laid the cornerstone for its second building on September 26, 1822, at the same Cherry Street location.
+A copy of the U.S. Constitution, the constitutions of several states, and American coinage were placed in the cornerstone.
 William Strickland designed the Egyptian Revival synagogue, the first of its kind in the United States.
 A contemporary account reads that "the galleries are semi-circular, extending around the north and south of the building, and are supported by the columns which extend to the dome."
-The new building was dedicated on January 21, 1825.
+The new building was dedicated on January 21, 1825 and attended by William White, the Episcopal bishop of Pennsylvania, William Tilghman, chief justice of the Pennsylvania Supreme Court, as well as ministers from other Christian churches.

 In 1829, Isaac Leeser (1806–1868) became the synagogue's leader and held that position until 1850.
 Leeser was one of a small number of rabbis who defended orthodox practices against the growth of Reform Judaism in the mid-nineteenth century United States.

 Mikveh Israel established its second cemetery in 1849 in South Philadelphia in what was then outside the city's southern limits.
 The second Mikveh Israel Cemetery (11th and Federal) is located at 1114 Federal Street and now known as the Federal Street Burial Grounds and Mikveh Israel Cemetery #2.
 A Pennsylvania Historic marker was added in March 2009.

 Sabato Morais (1823–1897) succeeded Leeser as Mikveh Israel's minister in 1851.